CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/benchmark_cmaqv54+_hbv3_beeond/cmaqv54+_hbv3_120_beeond.md

 ssh -Y username@IP-address
 ```

-Change the group and ownership permissions on the /shared/data directory
+Change the group and ownership permissions on the /shared/data directory.
+Note, in the example below the username azureuser is used.
+If you are logging in using a different username, use that instead.

 ```
 sudo chown azureuser /shared/data